Conformal Bjorken flow in the general frame and its attractor: Similarities and discrepancies with the M\"uller-Israel-Stewart formalism: Conformal Bjorken flow

+Let us begin our investigation with the ordinary hydrodynamic expansion at late times.
+By inspecting Eq.~\eqref{eq:hydro-eom} at very late times, we arrive at the following ansatz for the late-time expansion of the solution~\cite{Florkowski:2017olj}:

-in which $\mathcal{T}_0$ is a dimensionless normalization constant.
-Without loss of generality, we assume $\mathcal{T}_0=1$ in what follows.
-Plugging the above formulation, which is appropriate only for the near equilibrium treatment, into \eqref{eq:bjorken-eom} gives rise to
+in which $\Lambda$ is a dimensionful constant.
+If we assume the ideal Bjorken solution then $\Lambda=\sqrt{T_0^{3}\tau_0}$.
+This indicates that $\Lambda$ contains the parts of initial conditions that cannot be lost at late times~\cite{Florkowski:2017olj}.
+Plugging the above formulation into Eq.~\eqref{eq:bjorken-eom} gives rise to \begin{widetext}